Home | About RCMP | Store/Gear | Donations | Run Tips | Contact: scott@runclubmenlopark.org

 Parker Valby, University of Florida: 2023 NCAA Division I Women's Cross-Country Champion

 Now about Parker Valby: During her post-NCAA Cross-Country championship interview, she was asked how often she trains on a normal week.
 Her amazing response was; "I've been running two or three days most weeks this fall."
 How about mileage?
-"30ish miles per week."
-While I have to admit that even to me this is astonishingly on the lower side of even my ideas of NCAA level training, it is where I think the future of distance running training is headed especially since it results in healthier runners with fewer injuries who are able to race at a very high level comfortably.
+"30ish miles per week". (note: Roger Banister achieved, what was believed to be impossible at the time, the first sub-4 minute mile on just "30ish" miles of training per week too) While I have to admit that even to me this is astonishingly on the lower side of even my ideas of NCAA level training, it is where I think the future of distance running training is headed especially since it results in healthier runners with fewer injuries who are able to race at a very high level comfortably.
 [Update: She also won the Indoor Track NCAA championships for the 5000 and 3000 meters.
 She was also the NCAA champion in Outdoor Track for 10,000 meters (American collegiate record) and the 5000 meters (championships record).]

 This is what we do at Run Club.
 We train 2-3 days a week depending on the age of runners (at the very end you can see my standards for days of training based on age for my 'advanced runners').
 Our workouts are intense and focus on high-intensity interval training sometimes combined with stair running (simulating hills) which gives my runners both endurance and speed in the same workout.
 The most for every step they run.

 Injuries at Run Club?
-In 12 seasons, I cannot definitively say that we've either had or not had an injury at Run Club.
-I have had a couple of cases of shin splints and Sever's and one case of Plantar fasciitis but many of these are growth plate issues rather than running injuries.
+In 16 seasons, I cannot definitively say that we've either had or not had an injury at Run Club.
+I have had a couple of cases of shin splints and Sever's and one case of Plantar fasciitis but many of these are growth plate issues rather than running injuries and often in multi-sport athletes (soccer).
 I think Run Club's record for healthy running results is extremely high.

 Some of you may have recently seen the content I posted about one of our 8 year old runners, Sol.
 Sol had a great first season at Run Club this fall making it all the way to the Junior Olympics in Louisville KY where he raced quite well especially for a first-time championships racer in his first season of cross-country ever.
 Sol came into the Run Club season having previously completely a long run of 9 miles.
 This past week, he completed his first half-marathon distance of 13.1 miles.
 You might ask, what does Coach Scott think about an 8 year old running 13.1 miles.
 It's fine if that's what an 8 year old is motivated to do and I'm very happy for Sol's accomplishment.
 He ran this half-marathon distance at a gentle pace that is age-appropriate.
 What's more important is what's on either side of that 13.1 mile run.
 Sol shouldn't be doing over-distance regularly but once in a while is totally fine and after his 13.1 mile run, he should get a solid amount of rest before any other long runs.